return42/sphkerneldoc/doc/Documentation/kernel-doc-HOWTO/table-markup.rst

 =====================

-The *list table* formats are double stage list, compared to the ASCII-art they migth not be as comfortable for readers of the text-files.
-Their advantage is, that they are easy to create/modify and that the diff of a modification is much more meaningfull, because it is limited to the modified content.
+The *list table* formats are double stage list, compared to the ASCII-art they might not be as comfortable for readers of the text-files.
+Their advantage is, that they are easy to create/modify and that the diff of a modification is much more meaningful, because it is limited to the modified content.

 .. _rest-list-table: